hrbrmstr/ssdeepr/README.md

 The following functions are implemented:

   - `hash_compare`: Compare two hashes
+  - `hash_con`: Return CTP hash of one data collected from a connection
   - `hash_file`: Return CTP hash of one or more files
   - `hash_raw`: Return CTP hash of a raw vector